ekscrypto/verbose-octo-pancake/README.md

 * For security reason, please do not commit your Yelp API Key to the Git repository

 Notes:
-* Due to limited time, we assume the project is limited to iPhone and has not been tested on iPad.
+* Due to limited time, the project is limited to iPhone -- it was not been tested on iPad.
+* The "Dependencies" struct (HomeViewModel, YelpQuery) are for dependency injection -- for more information this specific compile-time validation check out https://medium.com/swift2go/swift-di-using-struct-dependencies-d272531f871